kvarak/dnd/docs/_Classes/bard.md

 The College of Colors is a school for Bards who excel in visual arts, and who delight in the color of the world.
 Color is just light, after all, and light is a gift.
 Likewise, your art is a gift that people should delight to enjoy.
 Manipulation of light is an art that can be brilliantly beautiful and dangerous.
 An artistic masterpiece is just one brush stroke away from burning radiance ripping into your enemies.
 When using spell or bardic songs, a coloration bard may paint their spell effects into thin air or decorate a canvas with elaborate runes.

 #### Spellcasting Focus
-In addition you can use your painter’s supplies, or basically anything you can draw a quick sketch with, as a spellcasting focus for your spells and class features instead of an instrument.
+In addition you can use your painter’s supplies or basically anything you can draw a quick sketch with as a spellcasting focus for your spells and class features.

-### Bonus Proficiencies
+### Bonus Skills
-When you join the College of Colors at 1st level,you gain proficiency with visual arts (ex. painting).
+When you join the College of Colors at 1st level, add Arcana to your class skills.
+You gain 1 additional skill point each to spent on Arcana and *Art - Drawing*.

 In addition, you know the spell *color spray* and it does not count against the number of spells that you know.
 You may cast this spell once per short rest without expending a spell slot.

 ### Prismatic Inspiration
-At level 3, your inspiration is a work of art that can't be contained by just one genre.
+Your inspiration is a work of art that can't be contained by just one genre.
 When you expend a use of Bardic inspiration, you specify a color, whether to yourself or out loud.
 When the inspired creature uses your inspiration, its next attack deals the type of damage that corresponds to your specified color.
 This new damage type replaces all damage that would have been dealt as another type, even if it would have been multiple damage types.

 | Color  | Damage type |
 | :----- | :---------- |